A deeply divided Poland chooses a president in runoff vote

 As Duda’s once-high poll numbers have fallen, his campaign has turned further to the right, seeking to incite fears of gays, Jews and even Germans, apparently to mobilize conservatives and those who remember the Nazis’ World War II-era occupation of Poland.

 The president has a key role in foreign policy and veto power over laws passed by parliament.
-During his first five-year-term, Duda has approved laws giving the Law and Justice party vast new powers over Poland’s top courts and key judicial bodies.
+During his five-year-term, Duda has approved laws giving the Law and Justice party vast new powers over Poland’s top courts and key judicial bodies.

 The European Union says the changes violate the democratic principle of separation of powers, but the government has insisted on moving forward with most measures, arguing it has a mandate from voters to reform the justice system.